TNTBA/OrangeStorm-Giga-Profile-for-Orca/readme.md

+# System profile for Orca Slicer

+**Currently this profile works ONLY after making changes to your printer.cfg file in klipper.**
-**NOTE: This is only for Elegoo Printers who are using a single hotend.
-If you are using more than one hotend, do not use this configuration.**
+**This is only for Elegoo Printers who are using a single hotend.
+If you are using more than one hotend (IDEX configuration), do not use this configuration.**

 Enter into Fluidd (the UI for your printer/klipper) so you can access klipper and your config files.